cicirello/modified-lam-experiments/README.md

 ## Building the Experiment's Java Programs

+The source code of the Java programs, implementing the experiments is in the [src/main](src/main) directory.
 You can build the experiment programs in one of the following ways:
 * Execute `mvn compile` at the root of the repository.
 * Execute `make` or `make build` at the root of the repository (which simply executes a `mvn compile`).